 2. Recognize Before You Jump

-Now that you’ve (hopefully) established a difference between acceptance and generalization, you need to know a couple of personality traits mostly associated with introvert, extrovert, and ambivert behavior.
+Now that you’ve (hopefully) established a difference between acceptance and generalization, you need to know a couple of personality traits mostly associated with introvert, extrovert, and ambivert behaviour.

 Introverts.
 Always engaged in thought, introverts are observant, detail-oriented, analytical and creative; since conflicts make them uncomfortable, they are highly adjustable and willing to accommodate the needs of others.
 In the workplace, they thrive as out-of-the-box thinkers, but need no traditional motivation or supervision.